arthurbernierjr/IPFS/README.md

 Another key component of IPFS is its distributed network layer.
 This is made up of the network of nodes, which all store some or all of the data from the Merkle DAG.
 The data is distributed and stored in a highly-reliable manner, ensuring that it is always available.

-Finally, IPFS also includes some protocol logic, which is responsible for routing messages, as well as creating and verifying content addresses.
+IPFS can be used for a variety of purposes, including hosting websites, sharing files, and building decentralized applications.
+Some of the main benefits of using IPFS include:

+1. Improved security: IPFS uses cryptographic hashes to ensure the integrity and security of data stored on the network.
+This means that data cannot be tampered with or altered once it has been added to the network.

+1. Decentralization: IPFS is a decentralized network, meaning that it is not controlled by any single entity.
+This makes it more resistant to censorship and other forms of control.

+1. Faster loading times: Because IPFS is a distributed system, data is stored on multiple nodes across the network.
+This means that users can access the data more quickly, since it is likely to be stored on a node that is geographically closer to them.

+1. Improved scalability: As the IPFS network grows, it becomes more scalable and able to handle a larger amount of data and traffic.
+This means that it can support more users and applications without experiencing performance issues.

+Overall, IPFS provides a number of benefits that make it a useful tool for storing and sharing data in a decentralized and secure manner.

+# Understanding IPFS

 ![IPFS](https://user-images.githubusercontent.com/38284764/206791995-5f9f3729-b414-4002-ad2b-1e4c85ea4118.png)

 To understand how IPFS works its important to understand the individual stages that a file would go through in IPFS.

-These stages can be broken down into Importing, Naming, Finding, and Fetching.
-The Import step happens when we first add content to the network, Naming happens when we create a means to link to the content but not with a file location, but instead using content based addressing, Finding is when we locate content contained in IPFS, and Fetch is used to retrieve content that we have found.
+These stages can be broken down into ***Importing, Naming, Finding, and Fetching***.
+The _Import_ step happens when we first add content to the network, _Naming_ happens when we create a means to link to the content but not with a file location, but instead using ***content based addressing***, _Finding_ is when we locate content contained in IPFS, and _Fetch_ is used to retrieve content that we have found.
 IPFS works by assigning each file a unique "hash" that identifies it.
 This hash is then stored on the network, allowing each node to locate and retrieve the file.
 Files are broken down into chunks and distributed among the nodes, so that they can be retrieved even if some of the nodes are offline.
 In addition, the system is designed to be resilient to attacks and failures, allowing users to access files even if some of the nodes are compromised.

 # Import
 ***You have files, IPFS wants you to add those files, this is how we do it***